floydhub/floyd-docs/docs/commands/delete.md

 | `--yes`, `-y` | False  | Skip delete confirmation step |

 ### Description
 Deletes a job from FloydHub.
 The experiment information is no longer available.
 You will not be able to access the code uploaded to run the experiment.
 You need to make sure that the project is currently not running.
 If so, you can use the [stop](stop.md) command for that.

 Note: You do *not* have to be in the project directory to run this command.

+This command can take a [shortened job name](../guides/shortnames).

 ### Example
 ```bash